 What is Collage?

 Collage is a visual art form that involves gluing objects to a central backing.
 It is derived from the French word coller, which means “to stick.”
 A common incarnation of the form is two-dimensional collages made with photographs, ribbons, and pieces of magazines and newspapers.
 Structured collages made from found objects like wood and figurines, on the other hand, are not uncommon.
-This art form can use both original and borrowed materials, and the medium is only limited the artist’s imagination.
+This art form can use both original and borrowed materials, and the medium is only limited by the artist’s imagination.

 The origins of collage can be traced back to the 10th century, when Japanese calligraphers began gluing scraps of paper to their works.
 The idea of using gold leaf and gems in religious art arose in 13th-century Europe, and it quickly spread among artists.
 Mosaic is a type of collage that involves fitting together many small pieces of tile to create a pattern.
 It has been popular in the Middle East and Mediterranean for centuries.